Dr. h.c. Klaus SCHORMANN

-Dr h.c.
-Schormann has published a number of articles and contributions related to modern pentathlon and issues related to the Olympic sport movement.
-He has also been a contributor to the study and publication “Coubertin’s Postulate on the Unity of Sport and Art and the resonance of this with Olympic Tourists in Sydney – Consequences for an Olympic application in 2012” by Prof. Dr. Manfred Messinger & Prof. Dr. Norbert Müller.
+President Dr Schormann has published a number of articles and contributions to marketing and television and political articles related to Modern Pentathlon and issues concerning the Olympic sports movement.
+He contributed to the study and publication “Coubertin’s Postulate on the Unity of Sport and Art and the resonance of this with Olympic Tourists in Sydney – Consequences for an Olympic application in 2012” by Prof Dr Manfred Messinger & Prof Dr Norbert Mueller.

 In 1994 Dr Schormann became a Member of the IOC Commission for Culture, which was enlarged in 2001 to become the Commission for Culture and Olympic Education.
 In 2007 he became Chairman of the IOC Sub Commission for the 1st Youth Olympic Games in Singapore 2010.
 Since 2014 he has served in the IOC Commission for Culture and Olympic Heritage.

 Dr Schormann has been married to his wife Karin Schormann since 1969.
 He has a son and a daughter and two grandchildren.